 The sincerest form of flattery

-North Korea, having observed, were inspired by the scheme.
+North Korea, having observed, was inspired by the scheme.
 In 1992 they thus created the Rason Special Economic Zone, selecting the area due to its positioning between both China and Russia.
 Of course, the DPRK would encounter severe economic problems during this decade, as well as political ones with the death of Kim Il-Sung.
 As a result, the increased political caution of North Korea meant that Rason was never as successful as its Chinese counterparts.
 For the rest of the decade, there was little incentive to develop the area.

-In 2011, however, the DPRK government began to place new emphasis on the Rason SEZ as the economy began to grow again.
+In 2011, however, the DPRK government began to place a new emphasis on the Rason SEZ as the economy began to grow again.
 They introduced new laws and regulations to make it more attractive to investors.
 In 2012, they created an annual trade fair that companies around the world could take part in.
 This has been held every year since.
 Slowly but steadily, Rason’s significance as a hub of business and a shipping port has increased.
 Whilst it is far from becoming the next Shenzhen or Shanghai, it is nevertheless evolving in a way that makes it remarkably different from the rest of the DPRK.

 A different kind of DPRK

 And now here is your chance to see it.
 Young Pioneer Tours are offering an exciting trip to Rason itself!
-Our Rason Essentials Tour, starting in Beijing, we will be travelling to Yanji in China’s Jilan Province, before heading over the border to the DPRK.
-If you’re fan of business and economics, this trip will prove to be an amazing experience.
-We have all kinds of economy-oriented activities on offer, such as visiting banks, markets and many local factories.
+Our Rason Essentials Tour, starting in Beijing, we will be traveling to Yanji in China’s Jilin Province, before heading over the border to the DPRK.
+If you’re a fan of business and economics, this trip will prove to be an amazing experience.
+We have all kinds of economy-oriented activities on offer, such as visiting banks, markets, and many local factories.
 It is a curious and yet fascinating glimpse of what North Korea could become if Kim Jong-un holds firm to his promises to develop the country’s economy.
 Come and experience North Korea in a different style.
 If you’ve already seen it all in Pyongyang and Kaesong, this needs to be your next adventure!.